triblatron/dagui/README.md

 Finally there will be manual usability tests that require running the full system and a tester with some UX experience.

+## Caveats
+For some reason no tests are found on Windows unless we have an explicit main().
+This is despite not needing one in other projects.
+The issue seems to be related to order of linking libraries but is complicated by cmake or visual studio not honouring the order given in the CMakeLists file.

 ## Requirements
 * User facing rather than quick throw-away debugging for developers
   * Use ImGUI for the latter